AndreSchakkal/ada-actor-website/README.md

 In the meantime we see also some decrease around the late 2000s, which is likely attributable to the data not being as up-to-date.

 Having explored the evolution of Actor Recognition over the years, let's now dive into the more thrilling aspect: evaluating the overall recognition of actors.
+As previously explained, we aggregate the recognition coefficients of each actor across the years, computing their mean to derive an overall recognition coefficient that encapsulates the entirety of an actor's career.
 The following list presents actors ranked from the most recognized to the least recognized.
 Take a moment to find your favorite actor and discover their rank.
 As a small game, consider all the actors you know and try to identify the less known ones in this list!